-There's some early evidence that ashwagandha affects the immune system and helps reduce swelling.
+There's some early evidence that ashwagandha affects the immune system and helps reduce swelling, from both arthritis and fluid retention.
 However, the practical benefits and risks for people aren't clear yet.

 One study found that a compound containing ashwagandha helped relive osteoarthritis symptoms.
 It's not clear which of the ingredients had the benefit since ashwaganda is traditionally used in combination with other herbs.
 Ashwagandha might help lower blood sugar in people with type 2 diabetes and lower high cholesterol.
-Since ashwagandha has sedative effects, it could help ease anxiety and stress.
+Since ashwagandha has sedative effects, it could help ease anxiety and stress -- in fact, human studies have indicated as much.
 There is some preliminary research that it may help with epilepsy and memory loss, but these results are too early to say for sure if it could benefit humans.

 Some lab tests of cancer cells have found that ashwagandha might slow down their growth.
 Animal studies have found that ashwagandha could boost the effects of radiation therapy.
 However, these are early results.
 It isn't known if ashwagandha will help people with cancer.